Food as Medicine Certification 30 days free

 For those interested in diving deeper into the concept of “food as medicine,” there are numerous avenues to explore.
 You can start by checking out educational resources from reputable health organizations.
 Websites such as the Mayo Clinic, the Academy of Nutrition and Dietetics, and the World Health Organization often provide detailed guidelines and articles on this topic.

 Online courses are another excellent way to gain a comprehensive understanding.
-In fact, PESI is currently offering free, 30-day access to their Food as Medicine course.
+In fact, PESI is currently offering Food as Medicine certification.
 It is taught by certified nutritionists.
 And you can get CECs for this course.

 Reading books written by experts in the field is also beneficial.
 Books written by experts, such as Body on Fire by Monica Aggarwal M.D. and Jyothi Rao, M.D. and Eat to Beat Disease: The New Science of How Your Body Can Heal Itself by William W. Li, M.D., provide in-depth information on how to utilize food for health promotion and disease prevention.